Races of Starsong

-- Aerunnians are thin and pale with stark-white hair.
+- Aerunnians are thin and pale with black hair and blue eyes.

 - Carthusites are from Londor, they are pale but with disgusting black veins and natural eye-shadow that give them an uneasy look.
 Many have white hair.

 - High Elves are known for being collectors and perfectionists.
 They have a thousand years to master art, music and swordsmanship.

 - Understand this; their pursuit for perfection and their ambition is the stuff that fells cities and burns innocents at the stake.

 -Their culture and beliefs dictate that they are welcoming of knowledge, magic and attaining perfection, thus written by the Elf Scribe Luvos Sclorian.